A Guide to Multi-Storey Car Park Construction

 Steel is fire resistant, robust, vandal proof and capable of easily accommodating emerging car park related technologies.

 Read more about the advantages of steel frame construction in our knowledge article.

 What is composite steel decking?

 Composite steel deck floors comprise of long sheets of profiled (sometime referred to as ‘corrugated’) galvanised steel decking which are laid on steel beams between vertical steel columns, and onto which a concrete floor slab is cast.
 The steel deck is sometimes referred to as ‘composite car park deck’.
-There are many advantages of using steel decking in car park construction.

 The concrete is reinforced with either reinforced steel mesh sheets, which are laid on top of the steel decking, or metal fibres which are added directly to the concrete mix.